toolleeo/cli-apps/README.md

 * [N-Commodore](https://github.com/psprint/n-commodore) - A novel file manager/shell/command-line, where everything is panelized, greppable and remembered.
 * [Reptyl](https://github.com/0ut0flin3/Reptyl) - A cross-platform command line shell that supports execution of commands in natural language.
 * [Spaceship](https://spaceship-prompt.sh/) - Minimalistic, powerful and extremely customizable Zsh prompt.
+* [Twin](https://github.com/cosmos72/twin) - Text mode window environment.
+A "retro" program for embedded or remote systems, that doubles as X11 terminal and text-mode equivalent of VNC server.
 * [xonsh](https://xon.sh/) - The xonsh shell lets you easily mix Python and shell commands in a powerful and simplified approach to the command line.
 * [Zsh](http://www.zsh.org/) - Alternative shell designed for interactive use.